-Continue building your audience to make more money from your passion project
+Continue to build your audience to make more money from your passion project

 If you already have an audience who loves what you’re doing, you might have made some money right away.
-If not, it might be that you don’t yet have enough people who are aware of what you’re doing with your passion project and love it.
+If not, it could be that you don’t yet have enough people who want to support your passion project.

 Either way, you want to continue to build your audience.
-Decide on a plan to do that.
+The bigger your audience, the higher your income potential.
+So, decide on a plan for increasing your audience.

 Example: “Alright, so I tend to receive some comments on my writing so I think I already have somewhat of an audience at the moment.
 To increase my audience, I want to continue to improve my craft, write more frequently, and encourage my fans to share my writing with others.
 I also want to expand to other platforms to reach people there.”

-By following the steps above, Astra can do what I did and monetize her passion project.
-Over time, she can turn her fiction writing into a side business or even a full-time business.
+By following the steps above, my friend can start earning money from her writing.
+Over time, this can lead into a side business or even a full-time business.

-She can reach that goal by making the decision to monetize her passion project, exploring ways to make money from it, taking action on it, and continuing to grow her audience.
+My friend can get there by deciding to monetize her writing, exploring ways to make money from it, taking action, and growing her audience.

 You can do the same.